ZSHJoanna/pycs-diy/docs/tutorial/drawing.rst

 	:align: center
 	:width: 800

-.. note:: In fact, the microlensing curves are noisier on small scales then suggested by the above image, but the dipslay function does not sample the microlensing objects finely enough.
+.. note:: In fact, the microlensing curves are noisier on small scales then suggested by the above image, but the display function does not sample the microlensing objects finely enough.
 This is especially true if you interactively zoom in.

 You can experiment a little with different beta, sigma, fmin, fmax, that control the power law noise that will be added to the microlensing.